I started an outdoor food bank 2 years ago and it's still going.

-Design of an Outdoor Kiosk that is open 24 hrs a day
+Design & Maintenance of Outdoor Food Pantry that is open 24 hrs a day

 An ongoing Experiment that proves the Sharing Economy actually does work!

 Keywords: Gift Economics, Food Rescue, Addressing Food Insecurity in a very local way

 I have been running this project independently for over two years - Since October 2020